 As regular readers of this blog will know, I usually like to stress how easy most of the dishes I feature here are to make.
 This is one exception.
-While the recipe is fairly simple, to be perfectly honest, it is not easy.
-The process of forming tortellini—folding little squares of dough in half over just a dot of stuffing and twirling them around your index finger—is no mean task for the beginner.
+While the recipe is fairly simple, to be perfectly honest, homemade tortellini are not easy.
+The process of forming these little pasta rings—folding little squares of dough in half over just a dot of stuffing and twirling them around your index finger—is no mean task for the beginner.
 It helps to have smaller hands and good fine motor skills so, although it may sound sexist, this is a dish more easily made by women than men.
 But that doesn’t keep me from trying, nor should it you, man or woman: the pay off really is worth it.
 The “tortellini” you can buy in stores (outside Italy) simply do not do this wonder justice—the pasta is typically too thick and tough, the stuffing cheapened by “filler”, among other travesties.
 And like anything else, practice makes perfect.
 A practiced tortellini maker can turn them out with amazing speed.

 Makes enough for 4-6 persons or more, depending on the use

 300g (10-1/2 oz) pork loin